 'Trans' is an umbrella term to describe people whose gender is not the same as, or does not sit comfortably with, the sex they were assigned at birth.
 Trans people may describe themselves using one or more of a wide variety of terms, including (but not limited to) transgender, non-binary, gender queer

 Being non-binary means not feeling that your gender identity fits naturally into the generic categories of male and female.

 What is Transphobic Bullying?

 Transphobic bullying is bullying based on prejudice or negative attitudes, views or beliefs about trans people.
 Transphobic bullying affects young people who are trans but can also affect those questioning their gender identity as well as students who are not trans but do not conform to gender stereotypes.

-How is Transphobic Bullying different from Homophobic Bullying?
+How is Transphobic Bullying different from Homophobic or Biphobic Bullying?

 It is important to recognise the difference between 'gender identity' and 'sexuality', as person's gender identity alone does not tell us anything about their sexuality.

 Is Transphobic bullying a problem?